Price history and stock snapshots: why Fitment Pilot suppresses bad seller CTAs

 A seller link earns its place every time it is shown.
 Truck-part prices move, inventory changes, marketplace pages disappear, and old offers can send shoppers into dead ends.
 Price history and stock snapshots help decide whether a tire, rotor kit, receiver hitch, leveling spacer, TPMS sensor pack, or speaker harness is still worth showing.

-The check is practical.
-A product that usually sells near one price should not be presented as a clean deal when the current number jumps without context.
-A listing also needs review when a four-tire set has only two tires available or when the page changes MPNs, fitment notes, sidewall rating, bolt pattern, or included hardware.
+The logic is practical.
+A product that usually sells near one number has not become a bargain just because today's figure jumped without explanation.
+The same suspicion applies when a four-tire set has two tires left, or when a page quietly swaps MPNs, sidewall ratings, bolt patterns, or included hardware between visits.

 Product pages to compare